 10 sides to go with lemon dill salmon

 There are lots of ways to serve this lemon dill salmon to make it a healthy meal!
-Here are a few simple sides to go with salmon, for weeknights or entertaining:
+Here are our top 10 sides to go with salmon, for weeknights or entertaining:

 - Spinach Apple Salad This salad is so easy, and the tangy apple pairs perfectly with zingy balsamic vinaigrette.